View Anna Gasper's Obituary on standardspeaker.com and share memories

 |

-Anna L. Gasper, 91, of Hazleton, passed away peacefully into the hands of God on Thursday at Weatherwood Nursing Home, where she resided the past three years, of natural causes.
+Anna L. Gasper, 91, of Hazleton passed away peacefully, of natural causes, into the hands of God Friday at Weatherwood Nursing Home, where she resided the past three years.

+She was born in Hazleton, daughter of the late John and Anna Kuba Sabol.

-Prior to retiring, she was employed by St. Joseph Medical Center, Hazleton, as an admitting clerk.
+Anna graduated from Hazleton High School.
+Prior to retiring, she was employed by St. Joseph Hospital, Hazleton, as an admitting clerk.

 She was preceded in death by her husband, Joseph W. Gasper; and brothers, Robert and John Sabol.

+Guided by her deep Catholic faith and values, she lived a long but hard life after being widowed almost 65 years.

-She is survived by her three children to whom she was both a mother and a father to, guided by her deep Catholic values and faith after being widowed over 65 years ago, Patricia Walter and her husband, Raymond, Morrisville; Joseph Gasper and his wife, Cathy, Hazleton; son, John Gasper, Hazleton, who was her caregiver; her brother, Joseph Sabol, Morrisville; sister, Dorothy Heitman, Bensalem; five grandchildren, Gina Johnson, Krysten McGovern, Brian, David and Jeffrey Walter; nine great-grandchildren, Grace, Mary and William Walter, Nathan and Alexis Walter, Claire and Jack Walter; and several nieces and nephews.
+She is survived by her three children, to whom she was both a mother and a father to, Patricia Walter and her husband, Raymond, Morrisville; Joseph Gasper and his wife, Cathy, Hazleton; son, John Gasper, Hazleton, who was her caregiver; her brother, Joseph Sabol, Morrisville; sister, Dorothy Heitmann, Bensalem; five grandchildren, Gina Johnson, Krysten McGovern and Brian, David and Jeffrey Walter; nine great-grandchildren, Grace, Mary and William Walter, Nathan and Alexis Walter, Claire and Jack Walter and Lilian and Lucas Johnson; and many nieces and nephews.

-Due to current coronavirus regulations, graveside services will be held in St. Joseph Cemetery at the convenience of the family with a Mass of Christian Burial at a later time.
+Due to the current coronavirus regulations, graveside services will be held at St. Joseph Cemetery at the convenience of the family, with a Mass of Christian Burial to be held at a later time.

-The family of Anna would like to thank the staff of Weatherwood Nursing Home for the kind and compassionate care of her the past three years.
+Anna's family would like to thank the staff of Weatherwood Nursing Home for their kind and compassionate care during the past three years.

-Arrangements are under the direction of Frank J. Bonin Funeral Home Inc.
+Arrangements are under the direction of Frank J. Bonin Funeral Home Inc., Hazleton.